 On 31st October 2019 a group of six men on the move from Algeria (ages 28-36) were apprehended at approximately 10.00 in Karlovac (HR).
 They were stopped by two Croatian regular police in blue uniforms.
-The respondent stated that the group was transported in one Croatian police van to a police station in Karlovac.
+The respondent stated that the group was transported in a Croatian police van to a police station in Karlovac.

 At the station the respondent was not given food or water.
 The respondent expressed intent for asylum and was denied.
 The group was not given documents to sign.
-They were detained for about six hours and then transported in 1 white Croatian police van with no windows in the rear and 15 people in total.
+They were detained for about six hours and then transported in a white Croatian police van with no windows in the rear and 15 people in total.

 “We were packed like sardines.”

 The respondent notes that there was not enough space in the police van for the amount of people transported inside, and this meant the ventilation inside the van was not sufficient.
-Several individuals were nauseous and vomited during transport.
+Several individuals were nauseous and vomited during the transport.
 The journey lasted approximately two hours.